wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-network/virtual-networks-sample-app.md

 >[AZURE.IMPORTANT] **Best Practice**: Never turn off IE Enhanced Security on a production server, plus it's generally a bad idea to surf the web from a production server.
 Also, opening up file shares for anonymous access is a bad idea, but done here for simplicity.

-This PowerShell script should be run locally while RDP’d into AppVM01.
+This PowerShell script should be run locally while RDP'd into AppVM01.
 PowerShell is required to be run as Administrator to ensure successful execution.

 	# AppVM01 Server Post Build Config Script
 	# PowerShell must be run as Administrator for Net Share commands to work